mehryar72/TR-SUM/README.md

 # TR-SUM
-Code for the paper: Unsupervised Video Summarization via Reinforcement Learning and a Trained Evaluator
+Code for the paper: Reinforcement Learning for Unsupervised Video Summarization with Reward Generator Training

 # Unsupervised Video Summarization via Reinforcement Learning and a Trained Evaluator